ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/custom_experiences.md

 ```
 [/example]

-These expressions have an [allow-list of supported functions](../../../components/reference/amp-bind.md#allowed-listed-functions) with slight [differences and limitations](../../../components/reference/amp-bind.md#differences-from-javascript) from classic JavaScript.
+These expressions have an [allowlist of supported functions](../../../components/reference/amp-bind.md#allowed-listed-functions) with slight [differences and limitations](../../../components/reference/amp-bind.md#differences-from-javascript) from classic JavaScript.
 Read more on [expressions here](../../../components/reference/amp-bind.md#expressions).

 [tip type="note"]
 Expressions can become hard to maintain quickly.
 Make sure to keep it simple and use amp-bind-macro and amp-action-macro to encapsulate common logic.